MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-azure-log.md

 ### Use logback

-The following examples show configurations for the logback logging framework.
+The following examples show basic configurations for the logback logging framework.
 For more information, see [the logback documentation](https://logback.qos.ch/manual/configuration.html).

 **Enable logback by adding a Maven dependency**